rohithpr/py-web-search/README.md

     # num: Default 10.
 The number of results returned.
     # start: Default 0.
 The number of top results that are to be ignored.
     # sleep: Default True.
 If True, the program will wait for a second, when applicable, to avoid overwhelming the servers.
     # recent: Default True.
-If True that most recent results are obtained else top results are obtained.
+If True the most recent results are obtained else top results are obtained.
 (Buggy)
 ```
 Prints 5 results from the the third result onwards (ignores the first 2) in the following format.